New research shows that a TBI, even a mild one, can suppress the entire immune system.

 Some ways to promote better sleep after brain injury include:

 - Create healthy sleep habits.
 Changing your lifestyle can help you get your sleep under control.
 Try waking up and going to bed at the same time each day, and make sure to exercise regularly.
+Try to avoid using your phone, computer or other electronic devices right before bedtime.

 - Use natural sleep remedies.
 Herbal teas and melatonin can help relax your mind and get your sleep cycle back on track.